lightblueseas/linuxstuff/README.md

 zsh --version

+2.2 Set zsh as your default shell.

+chsh -s $(which zsh)

-2.2 Zsh set as your default shell.
+2.3 Verify that zsh set as your default shell.

 echo $SHELL

-if this gives /bin/bash out than you have to seht zsh to the default shell with this command:
+if this gives /bin/bash out than you have to log out from ubuntu or reboot and login again.
+Than verify again that zsh is set as your default shell.

-chsh -s $(which zsh)
+echo $SHELL

+this should be the output:
+/usr/bin/zsh

+3. Install now Oh-My-Zsh.
+For this see first the recommended version on homepage https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH.